A ‘Monumental’ Kiss on Valentine’s Day in Sarasota, Florida

 The iconic sculpture is immediately familiar to anyone old enough to remember WWII.
 At the end of the war, as people streamed into the streets to celebrate, photographer Alfred Eisenstaedt snapped a photo of a sailor kissing a young nurse in New York’s Times Square.
 It was subsequently published in Life and became one of the most famous photos ever featured in the magazine.
 In 2005, when artist J. Seward Johnson was invited to participate in Sarasota’s bi-annual exhibition of large scale sculptures he recreated the photo in a 26-foot high Styrofoam sculpture.

 From the beginning, “Unconditional Surrender” was a hit in Sarasota.
 Residents attempted to purchase the sculpture in 2005 but were unable to secure enough donors.
-Recently, however, Seward’s new aluminum version returned to town and this time Sarasota Season of Sculpture, the organization that oversees the Bayfront’s sculpture display, is determined to keep the piece in Sarasota.
+Recently, however, Seward’s new aluminum version returned to town and this time Sarasota Season of Sculpture, the organization that oversees the Bayfront’s sculpture display, was determined to keep the piece in Sarasota.
 I eavesdropped as one of the participants asked Executive Director Nancy Terris if the event had raised enough money to purchase Seward’s work.
 “Every little bit helps,” she replied.
 After costs, the event raised slightly more than $6,000, which is a far cry from the $675,000 price tag.
 But stranger things have happened.
 Last week I had visitors from out of town and I took them to see the sculpture.
 On this chilly, blustery day, I watched as a steady stream of veterans climbed out of their cars, stood at the base of the sculpture, and gazed up in wonderment.
 Before leaving, every one of them slipped a bill or two into the donation box.

 This morning, the effect of the sculpture was no less touching.
 Couples laughed and smiled at one another adoringly.
 They kissed, cuddled, and held hands.
 Some of the participants were younger – one couple had identically dressed toddlers in tow and was pushing a baby carriage.
 An older woman, still slim after all these years, wore her original wedding dress.
 Yet another couple showed up in running clothes, having completed an early morning marathon prior to the ceremony.
 I wandered the site, snapping photos and chatting with participants.